samcorcos/programming-cs/cseducation.md

 Programming does not require a highly mathematical background, and much like a foreign language, the only way to become a better programmer is to practice.
 Most people who start programming are surprised to discover how easy it is to learn and how little math is involved.
 As a friend once described it to me, "Once it stops looking like The Matrix, it's actually pretty easy."
 In my experience, change of perception usually takes less than a month.

+## Background

 ## Problem Description

+I taught myself to program in middle school and was disappointed with the limited computer science offerings at my high school\*.
+In college, I taught computer science (CS) to many of my peers as an undergraduate TA for seven semesters, and also organized and ran four instances of a high-school-level programming contest\* totaling over 1000 participants.
+I've spent significant time interacting with CS students and instructors at both the secondary and post-secondary level.

+I've also explicitly discussed CS education with numerous high school teachers, learning of their successes, difficulties, and abject failures.
+Much of what I've heard has lined up with a 2013 survey by the _Computer Science Teachers Association_, which found that:

+> 40 percent of teachers said the greatest challenge in teaching computer science is a lack of support or interest from school staff.
+Another 35 percent said a lack of student interest or enrollment was the greatest challenge.
+Rapidly changing technology and a lack of curriculum resources were cited as the greatest challenge by 30.5 percent and 23.5 percent of teachers, respectively.

+The conversations I've had with teachers reflect the results of that study.
+One major problem these teachers have told me about is how they grade their programming assignments.
+They would typically receive submissions from their students by email, then run and evaluate them manually on their own computer.
+This archaic system takes an order of magnitude more time to grade than the widely-used submission systems and auto-graders used in most universities.

+They explain that without the enrollment numbers, staffing, or financial backing of a university CS department, they don't have the resources to develop or invest in something more sophisticated.
+Even if they did, schools typically only have one computer science teacher who would stand to benefit.
+Nonetheless, these teachers would always have inspiring stories of the students they've taught, the curiosity they've helped spark, and the exciting things their students have gone on to do.

 The existing high school advanced placement (AP) _Computer Science A_ curriculum is actually a programming course.
 It teaches object-oriented programming with Java, and its exam consists entirely of questions such as, "Here's a piece of code, what does it do?" and, "Here's a problem, write a program to solve it."